containers/crun/crun.1.md

 additional id specified in the files `/etc/subuid` and `/etc/subgid` is automatically added starting with ID 1.

+## Intermediate user namespace

+If the configuration specifies a new user namespace made of a single mapping to the root user, but either the UID or the GID are set as nonzero then crun automatically creates another user namespace to map the root user to the specified UID and GID.

+It enables running unprivileged containers with UID and GID different than zero, even when a single UID and GID are available, e.g. rootless users on a system without newuidmap/newgidmap.

 # CGROUP v2

 If the cgroup configuration found is for cgroup v1, crun attempts a